zw-zack/fibonacci-numbers/README.md

 So we would call this particular algorithm (in its current form) a _naive_ algorithm.
 Why?
 Because it brute forces its way to the result, re-running the exact computation multiple times.
 It is extremely inefficient, and takes a long time to complete.

 One common way to deal with such problems is trading space for time.
-Specifically, we can use a concept called dyanmic programming to optimise our algorithm.
+Specifically, we can use a concept called dynamic programming to optimise our algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Dynamic_programming):

 > A dynamic programming algorithm will examine the previously solved subproblems and will combine their solutions to give the best solution for the given problem.